iovisor/bcc/docs/reference_guide.md

 Syntax: ```table.items_delete_batch(keys)```

+It clears all entries of a BPF_HASH map when keys is None.
+It is more efficient than table.clear() since it generates only one system call.
+You can delete a subset of a map by giving an array of keys as parameter.
+Those keys and their associated values will be deleted.
+It requires kernel v5.6.

 Arguments:

 - keys is optional and by default is None.
-In that case, it clears all entries of a BPF_HASH map when keys is None.
-It is more efficient than table.clear() since it generates only one system call.
-If a list of keys is given then only those keys and their associated values will be deleted.
-It requires kernel v5.6.

 ### 9. items_update_batch()

 Syntax: ```table.items_update_batch(keys, values)```

 Update all the provided keys with new values.
 The two arguments must be the same length and within the map limits (between 1 and the maximum entries).
+It requires kernel v5.6.

 Arguments: